Scale-relativistic corrections to the muon anomalous magnetic moment: Abstract

 \section{Abstract}

 The anomalous magnetic moment of the muon is one of the most precisely measured quantities in physics.
-Its experimental value exhibits a $3.7 \, \sigma$ discrepancy, $\delta a_\mu=(268 \pm 72) \times 10^{-11}$, with its theoretical value calculated in the standard model framework, while they agree for the electron.
-The muon theoretical calculation involves a mass-dependent contribution expressed in terms of the electron to muon mass ratio, which comes from two-loop vacuum polarization insertions due to electron-positron pairs.
-In standard quantum mechanics, mass ratios and inverse Compton length ratios are undistinguishable.
-This is no longer the case in the special scale relativity framework.
-Using the renormalization group approach, we differentiate between the contributions depending on masses and those depending on inverse Compton lengths.
-The resulting scale-relativistic correction, $\delta a_\mu^{SR}=(185 \pm 12) \times 10^{-11}$ would contribute to solve the problem by reducing the gap between theory and experiment to a mere $1 \, \sigma$ difference.
+Its experimental value exhibits a $4.2 \, \sigma$ discrepancy $\delta a_\mu=(251 \pm 59) \times 10^{-11}$ with its theoretical value calculated in the standard model framework, while they agree for the electron.
+The muon theoretical calculation involves a mass-dependent contribution which comes from two-loop vacuum polarization insertions due to electron-positron pairs and depends on the electron to muon mass ratio $x=m_e/m_\mu$.
+In standard quantum mechanics, mass ratios and inverse Compton length ratios are identical.
+This is no longer the case in the special scale-relativity framework, in which the Planck length-scale is invariant under dilations.
+Using the renormalization group approach, we differentiate between the origin of $ \ln x$ logarithmic contributions which depend on mass, and $x$ linear contributions which we assume to actually depend on inverse Compton lengths.
+By defining the muon constant $\Cs_\mu=\ln(m_\Pl/m_\mu)$ in terms of the Planck mass $m_\Pl$, the resulting scale-relativistic correction writes $\delta a_\mu= -\alpha^2 \, (x \:\ln^3 x)/(8 \; \Cs_\mu^2)$, where $\alpha$ is the fine structure constant.
+Its numerical value, $(230 \pm 16) \times 10^{-11}$, is in excellent agreement with the observed theory-experiment difference.

 The Dirac equation predicts a muon magnetic moment, $M_\mu= g_\mu (e/2 m_\mu) S$, with gyromagnetic ratio $g_\mu= 2$.
-Quantum loop effects lead to a small calculable deviation, parameterized by the anomalous magnetic moment (AMM) $a_\mu=(g_\mu-2)/2 $ \cite{PDG2018}.
+Quantum loop effects lead to a small calculable deviation, parameterized by the anomalous magnetic moment (AMM) $a_\mu=(g_\mu-2)/2 $ \cite{PDG2020}.

 That quantity can be accurately measured and precisely predicted within the framework of the Standard Model (SM).
 Hence, comparison of experiment and theory tests the SM at its quantum loop level.